9 Aerospace Structures

 • List some of the relative advantages of wood and fabric airplane construction versus stressed metallic skin construction.

-• Research the manufacturing methods used to make airplanes using conventional riveted construction.
-Explain how a rivet is “bucked.”
+• Research the manufacturing methods of making airplanes using conventional riveted construction.

 Other Useful Online Resources